 Priests and priestesses were literate and served as healers.
 The first doctors and dentists were temple priestesses who cared for the ill.
 They treated their patients in the temple’s outer court. — History on the Net

 It is tempting to dismiss the ritual healing performed by ancient priests as superstitious nonsense, relying on snakes and the interpretation of dreams.
 However, the sacred dogs trained to lick the open wounds of supplicants probably did help.
+Babylon’s physicians held a priestly role but they were effective surgeons and pharmacologists.
+The rituals they employed to quarantine and keep out plague did important work in warning people away from contaminated houses.
 The interior area of the temples was not necessarily more sanitary than the homes of the injured and ill.
 But it certainly was better able to quarantine the sick from the young and elderly in the community, those most at risk from contagion.

 Priests held roles as healers in parts of the world other than Eurasia, as well.
 In South America, for instance, Incan priests performed much the same role.

 Healing the sick were one of the main jobs the priests did.
 The priests were seen as doctors because it was believed that they had the power to heal because they were able to be in direct contact with the Inca gods and know what to do.
 Other than healing, the priests attended deaths and helped pregnant mothers to deliver. — Incan Civilization

 The Impact of the Secularization of Power

 Arguably the most secular society in known history was Ancient Greece.
 They certainly had mythology and temples and oracles.
 Many Greeks were godly people who followed the theism required by local laws.
 Yet, history tells us the entire Sophist movement questioned belief in the gods.
 The first known atheist was probably a Greek philosopher.
 Arguably, the philosophers of Greece sought to supplant the temple, pushing back against religion with science.
 Picture Galileo, during the Renaissance.